guenther-brunthaler/diffprep/README.md

 	$ diffprep -X data.hex > data.bin

-Create a patch out-w.patch from the word-based differences of 1.txt and 2.txt which treats all whitespace equal (newlines and normal spaces will be considered equal).
+Create a patch out.wdiffs from the word-based differences of 1.txt and 2.txt which treats all whitespace equal (newlines and normal spaces will be considered equal).
 Then apply that patch to some file 1-modified.txt, again treating newlines and spaces as interchangable: